madhoundes/curiour-system/README.md

 - [ ] Integration with more e-commerce platforms
 - [ ] White-label solutions

-## 🎯 **Current Branch: `Proof-of-Delivery`**
+## 🎯 **Current Branch: `Courier-Package-scan`**
-This branch contains the latest hydration fixes and accessibility improvements for Proof of Delivery, plus deterministic tracking generation in drop-off confirmation.
+This branch contains the latest courier scanning improvements with real barcode detection, simplified UX, and hydration fixes for production deployment.

 ### 🌳 **Branch Structure:**
 - **`main`**: Production-ready releases